MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-transparent-proxy.md

 - Infrastructure network – Last /27
 - BMC Network – Last /27

 The solution is based on policy based routing (PBR) which uses an administrator defined set of criteria implemented by an access control list (ACL).
-The ACL categorizes the traffic which is directed to the next-hop IP of the proxy devices implemented in a route-map, rather than normal routing which is based only on destination IP address.
+The ACL categorizes the traffic that is directed to the next-hop IP of the proxy devices implemented in a route-map, rather than normal routing that is based only on destination IP address.

 The following subnets receive Policy Based Routing (PBR) treatment in this scenario: